brycewray/hugo-site/content/posts/2018/10/web-typography-part-2.md

 ## A simpler---and duller---time

-The early years of the web involved considerable limitations where web pages’ body type was concerned.
+The early years of the web involved considerable limitations where web pages' body type was concerned.
 Any text needing more than a [small collection of "safe" system fonts](http://web.mit.edu/jmorzins/www/fonts.html) usually was a graphic rather than true text.
 That became a major no-no once [search engine optimization (SEO)](https://moz.com/beginners-guide-to-seo) became a critical feature, because search engines can't read graphics as text; but it wasn't such a show-stopper back then, when the web search industry [now dominated by Google](http://www.visualcapitalist.com/this-chart-reveals-googles-true-dominance-over-the-web/) was [in its infancy](http://www.thehistoryofseo.com/The-Industry/Short_History_of_Early_Search_Engines.aspx).
 As a result, you tended to see a lot of graphics-posing-as-text when designers wanted their pages to stand out typographically.
 Here's an example from the Apple website as it appeared on November 16, 1999, courtesy of the [Internet Archive](https://archive.org):

 {{% imgc src="Early-Web-font-grfx-1-2018-10-16_1218x1296.jpg" alt="Image from Apple website in 1999 showing graphic elements as text" width="1218" height="1296" %}}